blakefren/synthwave-notepad-plusplus/README.md

 # synthwave-notepad-plusplus
-This is a synthwave-inspired theme for Notepad++, based on https://github.com/robb0wen/synthwave-vscode
+This is a synthwave-inspired theme for Notepad++.
+If you don't know what that is, [look no further](https://synthspiria.com/en/everything-about-synthwave/).

+This theme is based on https://github.com/robb0wen/synthwave-vscode, but without the cool glowing effects.

 ### Prerequisites